Offices and Branches

 The Department’s state-level offices are responsible for curriculum management, compliance with state and federal regulations, student testing and support, data management, civil rights, education reform, military outreach and Department-wide communications.
 Each reports directly to either the Superintendent or Deputy Superintendent.
 The 15 Complex Area Superintendents report to the Deputy Superintendent.

 The Superintendent of Education is responsible for efficiently and effectively administering the public school system in accordance with law and educational policies adopted by the Board of Education.
 These offices report to the Office of the Superintendent:

-The Communications and Community Affairs Office supports the executive function of the Superintendent by streamlining and maximizing internal and external communications for the public school system, with an emphasis on promoting the mission, goals and objectives set forth in the
+The Communications Office supports the executive function of the Superintendent by streamlining and maximizing internal and external communications for the public school system, with an emphasis on promoting the mission, goals and objectives set forth in the

 CIVIL RIGHTS COMPLIANCE OFFICE

 The CRCO addresses discrimination in the department, and promotes equal opportunity in educational programs and activities for students and in employment for applicants and employees.
 It is responsible for the Department compliance with State and Federal non-discrimination laws.
 It conducts internal administrative investigations of alleged violations and, when feasible, provides training on general civil rights issues.
 The office coordinates with the Board of Education in establishing and maintaining rules of conduct commonly associated with bullying.
 The office also coordinates with the Attorney General on Department litigation.
 We believe that every child should learn in an environment free from discrimination, and every employee should thrive in a workplace that embraces diversity, excellence and respect.
 Contact: 808-586-3322.